jasontaylordev/NorthwindTraders/README.md

      ```
      dotnet build
      ```
-  4. Next, within the `Northwind.WebUI\ClientApp` directory, launch the front end by running:
+  4. Next, within the `\Src\WebUI\ClientApp` directory, launch the front end by running:
       ```
      npm start
      ```
-  5. Once the front end has started, within the `Northwind.WebUI` directory, launch the back end by running:
+  5. Once the front end has started, within the `\Src\WebUI` directory, launch the back end by running:
      ```
 	 dotnet run
 	 ```
-  5. Launch [http://localhost:52468/](http://localhost:52468/) in your browser to view the Web UI
+  5. Launch [https://localhost:44376/](http://localhost:44376/) in your browser to view the Web UI

-  6. Launch [http://localhost:52468/api](http://localhost:52468/api) in your browser to view the API
+  6. Launch [https://localhost:44376/api](http://localhost:44376/api) in your browser to view the API

 If you need to regenerate the Northwind Traders TypeScript client (`Northwind.WebUI\ClientApp\src\app\northwind-traders-api.ts`) follow these steps: